 The tiny house movement is alive and well.
 It is growing all across America; in Kansas City a group of tiny house enthusiasts have even developed an entire community of tiny houses within that city.
 What was once seen as a gimmick or a fad is becoming a real option for people around the world, including right here in Missouri.
 While it may not be a suitable option for some, owning a tiny house is a great way to limit your monthly living costs, save on energy and live more efficiently.
-If you’re only just considering purchasing a tiny home we have some great options here at Classic Buildings.
-We can provide you with the perfect tiny home, built to only the highest standards.
-Check out some of the tiny houses we’ve created.
+Looking for a portable tiny house for sale?
+Classic Buildings will provide you with the perfect tiny home, built to only the highest standards.
+Check out some of the tiny houses in missouri that we’ve created.

 “My Classic Building was delivered today and I could not be happier!
 Nick, the delivery guy was excellent from his personality to his expertise.
 My building was delivered on time and the driver was very, very pleasant.”